Like it? Pin it!

 - Work on your FREE REI Adventure Journal!

-- Offer to have your kids help water your neighbor’s plants while they’re on vacation! {my boys have loved doing this… and made a few extra dollars for this, too!}
+- Offer to have your kids help water your neighbor’s plants while they’re on vacation! {my boys have loved doing this… and made a few extra dollars, too!} 😉

-- Free Chuck E. Cheese’s Tokens & Reward Charts
+- Free Chuck E. Cheese’s Coupons and Deals

 - Peter Piper Pizza Coupons